jessshipit/adamjonas.github.io/source/_posts/2012-07-06-procs-and-lambdas.markdown

 run_proc print_a_name # => now this will output John because it kept a reference to the local variable.
 ```

+Returns:
+- The lambda returns the last line of the method just like a regular method
+- A proc returns only what is executed INSIDE the proc.

 [Video](http://www.youtube.com/watch?v=VBC-G6hahWA)

 [DOCUMENTATION](http://www.ruby-doc.org/core-1.9.3/Proc.html)